*Scroll to the bottom of this page to see our programs and services calendar!

 For more on the Primary Care Asthma Program, click here.

-The Sleep Therapy group program is a six-week program for adults with chronic insomnia who wish to learn strategies to restore good sleep.
-This program is based on a Cognitive Behavioural Therapy for Insomnia (CBT-I) approach, which is the first line of treatment for chronic insomnia in medical guidelines in North America and Europe.
+Open exclusively to patients of the Queen's Family Health Team, the Sleep Therapy group program is a six-week program for adults with chronic insomnia who wish to learn strategies to restore good sleep.
+It is based on a Cognitive Behavioural Therapy for Insomnia (CBT-I) approach, which is the first line of treatment for chronic insomnia in medical guidelines in North America and Europe.
 It involves learning an effective set of techniques that include scheduling time in bed, and learning strategies to deal with thoughts that interfere with sleep.
-This program is only open to patients of the Queen’s Family Health Team.
-Click here for more information.

 The Queen’s Family Health Team (QFHT) Smoking Cessation Program helps people who want to quit or reduce their tobacco use.
 Research from the Ottawa Health Institute shows that people who try to quit with the help of best-practice counselling and cessation medications experienced double or triple the success rate with quitting long term.